sashlinreddy/dyn-fed/README.md

 tmux
 export LOGDIR=${PWD}/logs
 pythonw tests/run_master.py $n_workers # Run in separate window
-pythonw tests/run_worker.py 7 -i $TMUX_PANE -t 1 # Set "setw synchronize-panes on" as a tmux setting.
+pythonw tests/run_worker.py $n_workers -i $TMUX_PANE -t 1 # Set "setw synchronize-panes on" as a tmux setting.
 Use Ctrl+B,: for insert mode
 ```

 To view the results on tensorboard assuming you are in the parent directory: